logicalmechanism/distributed_representation/README.md

 # Set Up

 The `scripts` folder provides a happy path to follow as well as all the wallet and datum / redeemer information.
-The test scripts will allow the DAO to update the multisig and data, the stake to be delegated and rewarded, and the ability to mint and burn tokens.
-There can only be one DAO data UTxO by design but there can be many stake and lock contracts, allowing for sharding for greater efficiency.
+The test scripts will allow the DAO to update the multisig and data, the stake to be delegated and rewarded, and the ability to mint and burn mirror tokens.
+The mirror tokens can be used to initate threshold-based actions.

+There can only be one DAO data UTxO by design but there can be many stake and lock UTxOs, allowing for sharding for greater efficiency.

 ## Wallets